 In the event of a criminal conviction or civil judgment against a member of the clergy, a Presentment for an offense under Canon IV.3 involving the same conduct may be referred to the diocesan Tribunal within three years after this conviction or judgment becomes final, notwithstanding any limitation imposed by this section.

-Upon request by the Diocesan Reports Investigation Committee, the bishop may extend the time for bringing a Presentment under these canons, provided he first obtain the unanimous written consent of the Standing Committee (exclusive of any members of the Standing Committee who may recuse themselves).
+Upon request by the Diocesan Reports Investigation Committee, the bishop may extend the time for bringing a Presentment under these canons, provided he first obtain the unanimous written consent of the Standing Committee (exclusive of any members of the Standing Committee who may recuse themselves), or the Archbishop in the case of any special jurisdiction.

 If the Diocesan Reports Investigation Committee refers a Presentment to the diocesan Disciplinary Tribunal for a Presbyter or Deacon, the Diocesan Reports Investigation Committee may appoint one of its members as an Advocate to present evidence and argument in support of the Presentment, or it may appoint another person to be an Advocate on its behalf.